Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Introduction

-To address the overfitting issue, we introduce \Gls{cp} as a successor and an improved alternative to plain prompts, offering several benefits.
-Since plain prompts can have an arbitrary length and only one or a few samples are available for each class in the target domain, finding the optimum number of prompt tokens is almost impossible, and one should rely only on heuristics or guessing.
-The first advantage of \Gls{cp} is that it does not introduce additional tokens.
-Second, it consumes less memory during training and inference, and it is more efficient.
-It is no longer required to calculate the interactions of extra tokens with other tokens in intermediate calculations.
-Next, \Glspl{cp} can control attention heads separately, which prevents their interference.
-Finally, it can be easily applied not only to the original transformer architectures and \Glspl{vit}, but also to Swin Transformers~\cite{liu2021swin} with minimal effort.

-To prepare the network to encounter samples from significantly different domains, we consider improving the network's mapping in the latent space.
-Embeddings are semantically rich.
-Working with embeddings is very efficient, as we can perform calculations on the compressed, lower-dimensional vectors rather than the original inputs.
+To prepare a network to encounter unseen domains, we consider improving its embedding in the latent space.
+Embeddings are semantically rich, and working with them is very efficient, as we can perform calculations on the compressed, lower-dimensional vectors rather than the raw inputs.
 Furthermore, we can treat the embeddings as equivalent to the original input samples to train the \Glspl{nn}.
 In \cite{morris2023text}, it is shown that the text can be reconstructed from embeddings with high accuracy.
 Therefore, the embeddings can convey the same information, and one can augment the embeddings in such a way that the equivalent operation on the input space may not be easily explainable.
 Additionally, augmentations in the latent space do not require handcrafted transforms and are applicable to any modality.

-We propose pseudo-class generation to assist the network by compacting the area occupied by the base classes and reserving areas in the latent space for samples from the new domain, thereby separating them more easily and effectively.
-Specifically, we perform two types of augmentations in the base domain: the embedding level and the input level.
+We propose pseudo-class generation to assist the network by compacting the area occupied by base classes and reserving regions in the latent space for samples from new domains, thereby separating them more easily and effectively.
+Specifically, we perform two types of augmentations at the embedding and input levels.
 At the embedding level, we generate pseudo-classes that enhance the network's mapping by reserving parts of the latent space to anticipate unseen classes, while restricting the boundaries of the base classes.
-They enhance the mapping to create more complex and improved decision boundaries, thereby preventing the network's reliance on patterns close to the base classes.
-At the input level, we deploy \Glspl{sst} to generate additional novel classes and negative samples close to the current embeddings, thereby providing an additional repulsive force.
+They enhance mapping to create more complex and improved decision boundaries, thereby reducing the network's reliance on patterns near the base classes.
+At the input level, we deploy \Gls{sst} to generate additional novel classes and negative samples close to the current embeddings, thereby providing an additional repulsive force.

 In this paper, we offer three contributions: